dahaynes/apache-flask/example/README.md

     curl localhost

-You should see "It works!".
-Additionally you should now have an entry in the host system's system log indicating that the website was accessed.
+You should see `It works!`.
+Additionally you should now have an entry in the host's system log indicating that the website was accessed.